- “Businesses, regadless of their size, and freelance technicians who don’t work with BIM run the risk of remaining ´sidelined´”

 Our main value, which is what distinguishes us, is the attention and treatment we give to our students.
 We are really outstanding in this aspect and our students count on our help at all times when advancing with the BIM Manager International Master.
 To achieve this, we have established a highly protocolised monitoring or tutoring process, thanks to which we resolve students’ doubts.
 We also give them our feedback on the progress they are making, which we do in a very adaptable manner always with their work files and their personalised videos.

 How would you describe the degree of BIM implementation in Spanish and Latin-American businesses?

-At this moment, we can assure that the implantation of BIM is very real during the drafting stage of the project, whilst that in the execution stage we are still at the beginning stages.
-To improve the level of implementation during the project execution stage, I consider it to only be a matter of time, since the requirement of BIM is foreseen in public tenders that are currently in the drafting stage.
+At this moment, we can say that the implantation of BIM is very real during the drafting stage of the project, whilst in the execution stage, we are still at the beginning stages.
+To improve the level of implementation during the project execution stage, I consider it to only be a matter of time since the requirement of BIM is foreseen in public tenders that are currently in the drafting stage.

-Developers, constructors, architecture or engineering studios are agents that can intervene in a project.
+Developers, constructors, architecture or engineering studios are construction professionals that can intervene in a project.
 Are some of them going to be able to work in the future without implanting a BIM strategy?